1992–93 New Jersey Nets season: Regular season

+NBA playoffs

+In the Eastern Conference First Round of the 1993 NBA playoffs, and for the second consecutive year, the Nets faced off against the 3rd–seeded Cleveland Cavaliers, who were led by the All-Star trio of Brad Daugherty, Mark Price and Larry Nance.
+With Anderson out due to his season-ending wrist injury, the Nets used Robinson as their starting point guard in his absence.
+The Cavaliers took a 2–1 series lead before the Nets won Game 4 at home, 96–79 at the Brendan Byrne Arena to even the series.
+However, the Nets lost Game 5 to the Cavaliers on the road, 99–89 at the Coliseum at Richfield, thus losing in a hard-fought five-game series.

+Aftermath

+Following the season, Bowie was traded to the Los Angeles Lakers after four seasons with the Nets, while Dudley signed as a free agent with the Portland Trail Blazers, Brown signed with the Dallas Mavericks, Addison was released to free agency, and King and Cheeks both retired.

-Following the season, tragedy struck as Petrović was killed in a car accident in Germany at the age of 28 on June 7, 1993; Petrović was a passenger in a car driven by his girlfriend, which lost control and crashed head-on into a truck on a rain-drenched highway near Munich, Germany.
+Tragedy struck the Nets in the following off-season, as Petrović was killed in a car accident in Germany at the age of 28 on June 7, 1993; Petrović was a passenger in a car driven by his girlfriend, which lost control and crashed head-on into a truck on a rain-drenched highway near Munich, Germany.
 Shortly before his death, Petrović last played for the Croatian national basketball team in the European Championships in Wroclaw, Poland.
 The Nets retired Petrović's number 3 jersey later on that year, during a game against the Indiana Pacers at the Brenden Byrne Arena on November 11, during the next season; he would later on be inducted into the Basketball Hall of Fame posthumously in 2002.

 Petrović's girlfriend, Hungarian model and basketball player, Klara Szalantzy, 23, was not seriously hurt in the accident, while another passenger, Hilal Edebal, 23, was seriously injured with certain lifelong consequences.
 Edebal was also a basketball player, and played overseas in Turkey, but had to retire after the accident; reports of the accident misidentified her name as "Hilal Haene", and her age as 53.

-Also following the season, Bowie was traded to the Los Angeles Lakers, while Chris Dudley signed as a free agent with the Portland Trail Blazers, Brown signed with the Dallas Mavericks, and King and Cheeks both retired.